Justin R. Crepp

 Meanwhile, in the lab, I am working on a new instrument called "iLocater".
-The Infrared Large binOCulAr Telescope Exoplanet Recovery (iLocater) Spectrograph is the first fiber-fed Doppler instrument designed to operate behind an adaptive optics system. iLocater will identify terrestrial planets orbiting in the habitable zone of nearby M-dwarf stars by achieving unprecedented radial velocity precision at near-infrared wavelengths.
+The Infrared Large binOCulAr Telescope Exoplanet Recovery (iLocater) Spectrograph is the first fiber-fed Doppler instrument designed to operate behind an adaptive optics system. iLocater will identify terrestrial planets orbiting in the habitable zone of nearby stars by achieving unprecedented radial velocity precision at near-infrared wavelengths.

 Click here to go to a list of Prof. Crepp's publications.